The best dogs for children & the whole family

 Take a look at our dog travel accessories best buys for a few things to make car trips with pets a bit easier.

-Big dogs are no more likely to bite than little dogs, but if they do, the consequences can be worse, especially where small children are involved.
-Some dog rescues are cautious around rehoming larger breeds with small children for this reason.
+Big dogs are no more likely to bite than little dogs, but if they do, the consequences can be worse, especially with small children.
+Some dog rescues are cautious about rehoming larger breeds with small children for this reason.

 Even if your family dog’s a gentle giant, there’s the potential for accidentally knocking over small children by running into them, or even dragging or pulling them over when they insist on holding the lead on walks.